zzzeek/stretch_cluster/README.rst

 Not Done Yet
 ============

-* the "deploy stretch" is not working for the infrared version of the script at the moment.

 * We aren't using Pacemaker to control the new Galera cluster or the clustercheck engine, we are just launching the Docker container from Ansible here.